 Chef's Tip: Slowly simmer broth, don't boil, or the broth will be cloudy.

-Strain the broth through a fine sieve into a large clean pot or large bowl (stainless steel).
+Strain the broth through a fine sieve into a large clean pot.
 Don’t use plastic as it will slow cooling.
 Discard the leftover bones, meat and vegetables.

-Quickly chill the strained broth by placing the container in ice water (ice bath).
+Quickly chill the strained broth by placing the pot in an ice water bath.
 Fill a sink half full with with cold water and ice.
 To speed cooling, place something under the pot like a trivet so cold water circulates underneath.

 Stir broth occasionally for faster cooling.
 You want the broth cooling as quickly as possible for food safety.
 Cool to 70°F before refrigerating.

-Chef's tip: If you want to skip the roasting process you can still make great turkey broth, the flavors will not be as rich but it;s still delicious, more like
+Chef's tip: If you want to skip the roasting process you can still make great turkey broth.
+The flavors will not be as rich but it's still delicious, more like chicken broth.

-Place the cooled pot, covered, in the refrigerator overnight.
 In the morning, remove any fat that has solidified on top.
-Divide broth into containers, label and freeze for Thanksgiving and after.
+Divide broth into containers (like these Souper Cubes), label and freeze for Thanksgiving and after.
 Homemade turkey broth will add big flavors to your Thanksgiving recipes.

 Chef's Tip: Make the broth Monday of Thanksgiving week and it will be good until Thursday.
 For longer use, freeze it.
-You can also make it a week ahead and freeze.
+You can also make it a week or more ahead and freeze.

 Recipe FAQs

-Yes, it freezes perfectly.
+Yes, turkey broth freezes perfectly.
 If you don't use all of the broth within 4 days, portion, label and freeze.
 Use within 3 months.

 You can use glass mason jars, square glass containers like these, or Souper Cubes are a terrific new option.
 I use the ½ cup, 1 cup, 2 cup sizes.